veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

 It is a circular chart which is divided into different slice which represents the corresponding data values.

 ## Usage
-A pie chart is widely used in business world, mass media, product analysis, survey and experimental analysis etc.
+A pie chart is widely used in the business world, mass media, product analysis, survey and experimental analysis etc.
 Consider a health center scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
-The chart should indicate the overall hospital and divided into different section which represent the wards of the hospital.
-This can be achieved using  pie chart where a complete pie presents the hospital and divided slice of pie represent the wards of the hospital.
+The chart should indicate the overall hospital and divided into different section which represents the wards of the hospital.
+This can be achieved using a pie chart where a complete pie presents the hospital and divided slice of pie represent the wards of the hospital.
 Some of the other popular use cases of line chart are:
 -   Pharmaceutical Industries (indicating the different section of drugs)
 -   Industries (for providing information on different product and services )